AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 ---
 title: How to Model Your Content
-description: In this part of the AEM Headless Developer Journey, learn how to model your content for AEM Headless delivery using Data Modeling with Content Fragment Models and Content Fragments.
+description: In this part of the AEM Headless Developer Journey, learn how to model your content for AEM Headless delivery using Content Modeling with Content Fragment Models and Content Fragments.
 hide: yes
 hidefromtoc: yes
 index: no